DonutsDevil/Store-It/README.md

  ## Main Dashboard
  <img src="Images/home.jpg" width="150">  <img src="Images/addClient.jpg" width="150">

- When you enter app,home is empty, But you can add-in clients to Maintain your track records with you OFFLINE which can be accessible 24/7.
+ When you enter app,home screen  is empty, But you can add-in clients to Maintain your track records with you being OFFLINE Hence accessible 24/7.
 In order to add them Click on the bottom button and that will lead you towards Adding new Client.

 ## View Client Profile
 <img src="Images/ViewProduct.jpg" width="150">  <img src="Images/deleteProduct.jpg" width="150">